emptt/my-ctf-writeups/ctflearn/reverse/Reykjavik/README.md

 ### Finding the Key

-From Ghidra, the XOR instruction in the comparison loop uses `0x42`.
-This is the key.
+From Ghidra, the XOR instruction in the comparison loop reveals the key.
+The key is a single byte.

-**XOR Key:** `0x42`

 ### Reversing

-Applying XOR with `0x42` to every stored byte recovers the flag.
+Applying XOR with the key to every stored byte recovers the flag.